jpriebe/kubectl-pod-inspect/README.md

 In this example output, you can see that container `msgqueue` is not running, due to an image pull problem.

-Container `datagen` is running, but is slower to start up than the other containers.
+Container `datagen` is running, but hasn't completed startup yet.

 ## Installing